PCOS & other ovarian cysts

 What is PCOS?

-Some women’s ovaries are prone to developing many cysts, which can lead to an enlargement of the ovaries.
-A woman with these kinds of cysts has what is called Polycystic Ovary Syndrome (PCOS).
-PCOS is a serious condition which affects an estimated 5 to 10% of U.S. women of reproductive age.
+Some women’s ovaries are prone to developing many cysts, which can lead to enlarged ovaries.
+A woman with these kinds of cysts has Polycystic Ovary Syndrome (PCOS).
+PCOS is a serious condition that affects an estimated 5 to 10% of U.S. women of reproductive age.
 Hallmarks of PCOS are symptoms of severe cramping and pain around one’s period, as well as very long cycles between periods.
 PCOS is also a common cause of infertility.

 While the exact cause of PCOS is unknown, some researchers think that the disease develops in women who have had an excess of exposure before birth (that is, in their mother’s womb) to a hormone called the anti-Müllerian hormone.

 Many women suffer from PCOS without knowing it.
 Estimates suggest that as many as 75% of women with PCOS are undiagnosed.
-This may be due to the wide variety of symptoms women with PCOS can present with.
-PCOS symptoms can include:
+This may be due to the wide variety of symptoms women with PCOS can present with and/or misconceptions that these symptoms are “normal,” especially if a woman’s mom or female relatives experienced the same ones.

 • severe cramps